Tokyo / Lingering Alone

 And there we were.
 Somewhere, deep in it.
-Two microscopic men in mankind’s most gargantuan sprawl.
-My friend had flown in with bags of valuable knowledge about Japanese culture, and all I had brought was cheap curiosity.
+Two microscopic men in mankind’s biggest megapolis (a word I just made up only to find out that it had been made up already).
+My friend had flown in with bags full of valuable knowledge about Japanese culture, and all I had brought was cheap curiosity.
 Japanese people and culture, even the food, had only ever made the faintest appearance in my life.
-And I seldom read up on places before going.
-Somehow I like my explorations naive and unburdened by background information.
+And if I read up on places, I prefer to do so after going.
+Somehow, I like my explorations naive and unburdened by background information.
 There is a certain unbiased and unprejudiced freedom in that.

-After I had fed off of my friend's insights and Ramen tips for two days, he was knocked out by the flu.
-But before he crawled under the sheets to hide out from the virus, he lent me a pair of long johns to save me from the same cold destiny.
-So I was back to my uncharted steps of discovery.
-Neon-lit night glare, hectic ant-crossings, and placid Japanese cherry gardens flecking the concrete carpet didn't make for surprises and confirmed the few cliché facts I had picked up over the years.
-Replicas of the Statue of Liberty and the Eiffel Tower seemed oddly misplaced, on the other hand.
+After I had fed off my friend's insights and Ramen tips for two days, he was knocked out by the flu.
+Just before he crawled under the sheets to hide out from the virus, he lent me a pair of long johns to save me from the same cold destiny.
+And so I was back to my uncharted steps of discovery.
+Neon-lit nights, frantic ant-crossings, and placid Japanese cherry stains on the concrete carpet didn't make for surprises and confirmed the few clichés I had picked up over the years.
+Only the replicas of the Statue of Liberty and the Eiffel Tower seemed oddly misplaced.

 "I think I had expected all 35 million people to be present at every cross street at all times, 24/7/365.
 Alas, expectations, what had you done to this city?"

-35 million lives were lived in these streets.
-This was no longer a concrete jungle or a sea of lights; the anthill had mushroomed into the world's vastest ocean of civilization, the Pacific of oceans, which, coincidentally, was right at Tokyo's doorstep.
-The sheer dimensions of the city were undeniably impressive.
-Yet, zoomed in with a magnifying glass, the individual neighborhoods often looked like idle countryside towns to me.
-Tranquility and order prevailed, where one might have expected craziness, chaos, or some polite Japanese form of anarchy.
+35 million lives coalesced in these streets.
+This was no longer a concrete jungle or a sea of lights; the anthill had mushroomed into something else entirely.
+The sheer dimensions of the city were well past impressive and bordered on incomprehensible.
+Yet, zoomed in with the magnifying glass of my explorations, the individual neighborhoods often shrunk to the size of idle countryside towns.
+Tranquility and order prevailed where one might have expected craziness, chaos, or some polite Japanese form of anarchy.

 "Everybody is so well-fed, every form of amazement is so saturated.
 Come, go, in, out, rush, rush."

-I came back for more every day, preferably at a time that would allow for a daytime view, a sunset behind Mt.
+I came back for more every day (for the two or three remaining days of my stay), preferably at a time that would allow for a daytime view, a sunset behind Mt.
 Fuji, and a night angle.
-I could stand there for hours, music in my ear, only changing the window occasionally.
+I could stand there for hours, music in my ears, only changing the window occasionally.

-Beautiful vistas are like life-sized TV to me and the fact that I always linger alone in these places of astonishment never seizes to baffle me.
+Such views are like life-sized TV to me and so I linger and linger and linger.
+But I linger alone.
 People come and go, have a quick look, move on.
-Everybody is keen on seeing these picture-perfect places, but nobody seems interested in actually being there, in staying in these moments.
-Peek, cross off the list, move on to the next aisle.
+Everybody is keen on seeing these picture-perfect places, but nobody seems interested in being there, in staying in these moments.
+Peek, cross off the list, hit the next aisle.
 Everybody is so well-fed, every form of amazement is so saturated.
 Come, go, in, out, rush, rush.
-Why not take it in a little longer, now that we came here all the way?
-It’s like an unwritten law: “look at it, but don’t touch it with your soul, then move along.”
-I sometimes have the hardest time letting go of such views.
+Why not take it in a little longer, now that you’ve come here all the way sir?
+Yes, you, in the black coat.
+Why off so soon you guys with the plans?
+I sometimes have the hardest time letting go of these moments.
 I need to remind myself that I cannot stay there forever, while I linger a little longer.